Taku3939/LiveCSharp/README.md

 # LiveCSharp
-This is Tcp rest API Server.
+This is p2p Server using tcp and udp protocol.
 ## Project info

  `./LiveServer`     : Server project for live <br>
+ `./LiveClient`     : Client that can communicate with p2p<br>
  `./ChatClient`     : Client that chat with multiple people.(Use test)<br>
  `./AdminConsole`   : WebClient to set playing time of live <br>
  `./Test`           : Test to see if the server works properly <br>